Belfield

 Belfield performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's university qualification rate is 26.2%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 18.9%, followed by postgraduate qualifications (5.6%) and graduate diplomas (1.7%).
-Vocational credentials are held by 29.8% of residents aged 15+, with advanced diplomas at 12.5% and certificates at 17.3%.
+Vocational credentials are also prevalent, with 29.8% of residents aged 15+ holding them, including advanced diplomas (12.5%) and certificates (17.3%).
 Educational participation is high, with 30.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education